benoitc/gaffer/docs/index.rst

     - Procfile applications support (see :doc:`gaffer`)
     - HTTP Api (multiple binding, unix sockets & HTTPS supported)
     - Flapping: handle cases where your processes crash too much
-    - Possibility to interract with STDIO:
+    - Possibility to interact with STDIO:
         - websocket stream to write to stdin and receive from stdout (muliple clients can read and write at the same time)
         - subscribe on stdout/stderr feed via longpolling, continuous